onqtam/headjack/src/topics.md

 Elon Musk gets it - network effects are a crucial part

 UIs should be drag/drop composable & layoutable - in the superapp

+we can crowdsource the default view/layout for a given entity in the superapp - with the option to override how we'd want to see it

 Elon Musk's vision for the X app pales in comparison to the potential of the superapp